Babbage-Inc/FIDS/README.md

 **[NOTE]**
-⚠️ Please be aware that it might not be fully stable at this stage.
+⚠️ May lack stable performance

  FIDS is being developed and enhanced to provide an efficient and user-friendly solution for User.
 Please note that the application might not be fully functional or stable at this stage.